 This confirms the CT angiogram result of an anterior communicating artery aneurysm.

 The anterior communicating artery connects the left and right anterior cerebral arteries.

 The anterior communicating artery is the most common location for aneurysms within the circle of Willis.

-- This is then taken up through the aorta, into the carotid vessels and into the cerebral circulation.
+Coiling involves inserting a catheter into the femoral artery under x-ray guidance, which is then guided through the aorta, carotid vessels and into the cerebral circulation.

-- The aneurysm is located visually and a clip is place around the neck of the aneurysm.
+The aneurysm is located visually and a clip is placed around the neck of the aneurysm.

 The interventional neuroradiologists felt that coiling of this aneurysm was possible.

 They performed this at the same time as they were performing the cerebral angiography.